ihrke/rmedsem/README.md

 #> Zhao, Lynch & Chen's approach to testing mediation
 #> Based on p-value estimated using Monte-Carlo
 #>   STEP 1 - 'Attractive:Muscle' (X -> Y) with B=-0.014 and p=0.850
-#>             As the Monte-Carlo test above is not significant and STEP 1 is
+#>             As the Monte-Carlo test above is significant and STEP 1 is not
-#>             not significant there is no effect nonmediation (no mediation).
+#>             significant there indirect-only mediation (full mediation).
 #>
 #> Effect sizes
 #>    WARNING: Total effect is smaller than indirect effect!